 2. Booked Versus Actuals Reporting Function

 If you’re seeking to level resource efforts and their hours in one place, then you’re in luck!
-The Forecast Versus Actual time report, better known as the Booked Versus Actuals, consolidate all time-sensitive bookings such that you’ll accurately estimate your resources’ investments on future projects.
+The Forecast Versus Actual time report, better known as the Booked Versus Actuals, consolidate all time-sensitive bookings such that you’ll accurately estimate your resource planning on future projects.

 3. Utilization Percentage Rate Reports